-Solid wood is not a good idea for kitchen flooring.
+Despite wood-effects being a firm favourite for every space in the house, solid wood is not a good idea for kitchen flooring.
 Not only is it potentially prone to staining and damage from the hustle and bustle of your kitchen, it's also not suitable for using with underfloor heating.

-Tile Sizes for Kitchen Flooring
+2. Lay the Right Tile Sizes for Kitchen Flooring

 Other than open plan kitchens, tiles tend to be used in smaller spaces such as bathrooms and hallways, but the size of your space is a good indication to the size you should choose for your tiles.

 In a large kitchen, small-scale patterned tiles can look busy over a bigger area, while you should also be mindful of the closeness of grout joins.
 Large format tiles are a great choice for a bigger kitchen, working to scale with the proportions of the room.

 3. Go for a Patterned Vinyl Floor Against Oak Cabinets

 Contrast a simple and natural kitchen design with a strong colour or pattern choice for an individual style using cost-effective vinyl.

 "This budget-friendly material gives the opportunity to introduce a burst of colour," says Rebecca Foster.
 "Available in a plethora of hues and patterns, there’s a style to suit pretty much every scheme – including products that mimic the look of wood and stone.
 Waterproof and slip-resistant, this surface is more forgiving in case younger residents take a tumble.
 It repels dirt and is resistant to staining, too."